Seminar Modern Programming Languages (Winter 2024/25)

 In addition, you will be asked to peer-review two of your fellow students’ contributions.
 This will allow you to learn from each other and get acquainted with good scientific practice.

 This semester we will experiment with a new format.
-After the kick-off meeting, where topics will be distributed, there will be a mid-term meeting and a final session in the spirit of a block seminar, where everyone presents their results.
-Please check in again later this summer for more details.
+After the kick-off meeting, where topics will be distributed, you will work on your report and presentation.
+We will then have a final session in the spirit of a block seminar, where everyone presents their results.

 , channels and goroutines, garbage collection,go generate